 We were a little shocked when the news reached our ears.
-It had always been one of our principles in Microsoft to compete through innovation, not litigation.
+It had always been one of our principles at Microsoft to compete through innovation, not litigation.
 It really did sadden us to see a great company like Apple taking this approach because we knew it was in their power to innovate if they chose.
-It was also sad because Apple had often cooperated with us in the past; now it seemed they only wanted to fight.
+It was also sad because Apple had often cooperated with us in the past; it was difficult to be forced into conflict.

 It was a painful time.
 In the hostile environment created by the lawsuit, anyone who had bones to pick with Microsoft came out of the woodwork and let loose their criticism.
 Every week brought new insults to Microsoft from the weekly columnists whereas Apple was made out to be the force of righteousness.
 For those of us who represented the so-called Evil Empire in public, this certainly made for some interesting road trips!